-VSO Ireland’s work would not be possible without funding and support from Irish Aid, trusts, foundations, private companies and the general public.
+Our work would not be possible without funding and support from Irish Aid, trusts, foundations, private companies and the general public.

-- Maternal and neonatal health in Ethiopia
+- maternal and neonatal health in Ethiopia,

-- Inclusive education in Uganda
+- inclusive education in Uganda,

-- Good governance in Zambia
+- good governance in Zambia.

 Volunteers embedded in these communities work to improve and extend the reach of services.

-VSO Ireland is committed to promoting volunteering for development as outlined under the Volunteering Initiative in One World, One Future (Ireland’s policy for international development).
+We are committed to promoting volunteering for development as outlined under the Volunteering Initiative in One World, One Future (Ireland’s policy for international development).
 This recognises the huge contribution Irish volunteers have made, and will continue to make, toward the achievement of global sustainable development.
 It aims to strengthen support for volunteering at each stage of the volunteer process – from providing relevant information to helping returned volunteers settle back into Irish society when they return home from a placement.

 One such example is Bentley Systems International.
 Together we created a project that brought round-the-clock electricity to Chitunga in Mozambique.
 Our hydro-electric dam produces renewable energy that powers local households, businesses and services.